I am a professional speaker and frequently get asked to speak on Stress and Change.

 4. You’ll be able to identify stress in other people and support them to manage it better

-5. You’ll receive a CD and booklet that will cover the Ten Point Plan and longer term strategies for success.
+5. You’ll receive a booklet that will cover the Ten Point Plan and longer term strategies for success.